Like this article? Spread the word

-With the system still in its infancy, some system limitations may deter some store owners from adopting it as their primary method of payment.
+With the system still in its infancy, some system limitations may deter some store owners from adopting it as their primary payment method.
 These include:

-- Only being able to trade if you’re in the US and US dollars.
-Though this is likely to change soon as more territories and currencies become available.
+- They can only trade if you’re in the US and US dollars.
+However, this will likely change soon as more territories and currencies become available.

 - Compatibility – some apps are not currently compatible with WooCommerce Payments, Baremetrics being one of the most notable.
-If you are running third party accounting software that does not integrate, then you will have to input everything manually.
+You will have to input everything manually if you are running third-party accounting software that does not integrate.
 For those with fewer transactions, that isn’t much of a problem, but some people will want to wait until this functionality is introduced.

-Overall, WooCommerce Payments is a fantastic addition to the WooCommerce setup and will benefit a lot of store owners who are looking for an all-in-one, reliable solution or their e-commerce store.
+Overall, WooCommerce Payments is a fantastic addition to the WooCommerce setup and will benefit many store owners looking for an all-in-one, reliable solution for their e-commerce store.